 1. Blackouts or energy rationing may occur due to severe weather, which could result in operating losses.

-2. Heat waves may reduce work efficiency or number of working days which could result in operating losses.
+2. Heat waves may reduce work efficiency or the number of working days which could result in operating losses.

 3. Heat waves may cause damages to external infrastructure, personnel injury, or potential business interruptions for the Company.